BradleyCulley/bradleyculley.github.io/_posts/2026-broken-02-03-where-did-the-universe-come-from.md

 <br/>
 <p>
 I read this book in late 2010/early 2011.
 It for a course I took at Williams College: "ASTR 420 - Observational Cosmology: Observing and Modeling the Universe".
 I bought the book before the course started to get a head start on things.
-I deeeefinitely didn't understand most of what was going on, but it was a good read.
+I definitely didn't understand most of what was going on, but it was a good read.
 </p>

 <p>